braze-inc/braze-docs/_docs/_partners/isv_partners/cohort_import.md

 ## Rate limiting

-Other than the maximum of 1000 user IDs per request in the User cohort endpoint, these endpoints are not specifically rate limited.
+In additional to the maximum of 1000 user IDs per request in the User cohort endpoint, these endpoints requests are rate limited to 250k/hr.

 ## Cohort filter